 to understand long and complex factual texts (specialized articles, manuals, monographs, etc.), even when they do not relate exactly to their field of study;

-to understand spoken language, even when delivered at native speed;
+to understand spoken English, even when delivered at native speed;

-to express themselves fluently and spontaneously without much obvious searching for expressions, whether in conversations or discussions, both social and professional;
+to express themselves easily and spontaneously without much obvious searching for expressions, whether in conversations or discussions, both social and professional;

-to formulate ideas and opinions with precision and relate their contribution skillfully to others;
+to formulate ideas and opinions with precision and relate their ideas skillfully to others;

 to present clear, detailed descriptions of complex subjects with an effective logical structure, both in speech and in writing, that helps the listener notice and remember significant points.